Skip to main content

 Source Notes

-The checked sources on May 23, 2026 were OpenAI Help Center pages for account deactivation appeals, deleted/deactivated login behavior, ChatGPT data export, chat and file retention, account transfer, and age-verification deactivation.
-Those official pages control the appeal, export, and retention boundaries used here.
+The checked sources on May 25, 2026 were OpenAI Help Center pages for account deactivation appeals, unrecognized or suspicious account activity, unauthorized usage prevention, deleted/deactivated login behavior, ChatGPT data export, chat and file retention, account transfer, and age-verification deactivation.
+Those official pages control the appeal, security, export, and retention boundaries used here.
+For locked-out users, this refresh treats Privacy Portal as a data-request route, not as an account-recovery guarantee.